AsiaPonder001/Active-Directory-Configuration/README.md

 <p>In the last tutorial I installed Active directory within Azure Virtual Machines.
 This tutorial I will go through configuration of Active Directory.</p>

 - Create an Admin User account, Organizational Unit, and New Employee to the Domain Admins Security Group.
-- Join Client-1 to the DC
+- Join the Client to the DC
 - Set up Remote Desktop for users/non-administrative users.
 - Create a Bunch of Users